lootpiz/PO4Res/README.md

 # PO4Res
 Implementation of payment and order system for restaurant

+Written by lootpiz on Aug 21, 2007